 - Demands precision: Successful execution relies entirely on precise stop-loss placement and disciplined entry only after Candle 4’s close or break.

-The Modified Hikkake Pattern is an enhanced version of the classic setup, to significantly increase signal accuracy and help traders filter out false signals.
+The Modified Hikkake Pattern is an enhanced version of the classic setup, designed to significantly increase signal accuracy and help traders filter out false signals in noisy markets.

 The Hikkake Pattern is a highly specific, multi-candle trap setup built on an Inside Bar base and a subsequent failure of a false breakout.
 Recognizing its unique mechanism prevents it from being confused with other similar reversal signals.